nextcloud/passman/README.md

 ## FAQ
-**are you adding something to check if malicious code is executing on the browser?**
+**Are you adding something to check if malicious code is executing on the browser?**
 No, because malitous code could edit the functions that check for malicious code.